jxhos0/capstone/README.md

 The urls.py file is responsible for the directing of requests to the relevant functions for rendering data or pages.

 ## How to run the application
+To run the app the only Python package not included in a standard Python install is Django.

+To run the app please follow the below steps:

+- Run your virtual environment (if using one)
+- pip install -r requirements.txt (if you don't already have Django installed)
+- python manage.py runserver

 ## Additional Information
 To use the app without creating an account of your own you can use the below detials for a patient and doctor respectively.